vvscode/docs/docs/voice/voice-for-ios-cloud/voice-ios-cloud-sinch-client.md

 We recommend that you initiate the _Sinch client_, start it, but not terminate it, during the lifetime of the running application.
 That also implies that the _SINClient_-instance should be _retained_ by the application code.

 It is best to keep the client instance alive and started unless there are reasons specific to your application.
-It should _not_ be necessary to dispose of the client instance if memory warnings are received from iOS, because once the client is started it does not use much memory in comparison to view layers, view controllers etc. For the same reasons, if support for push notifications is enabled, the preferred method of temporarily stopping incoming calls is to \[Unregister a push device token\]\[\].
+It should _not_ be necessary to dispose of the client instance if memory warnings are received from iOS, because once the client is started it does not use much memory in comparison to view layers, view controllers etc. For the same reasons, if support for push notifications is enabled, the preferred method of temporarily stopping incoming calls is to [Unregister a Push Device Token](doc:voice-ios-cloud-local-and-remote-push-notifications).

 The Sinch client can of course be completely stopped and also disposed.
 To do so, call `-[SINClient terminateGracefully]` before the application code releases its last reference to the client object.